-Activities to Improve Results: Your fitness program should include activities that use the cardiorespiratory system for 20 minutes or more, three to four times per week.
+Activities to Improve Results: Your fitness program should include activities that use the cardiorespiratory system for 20 or more minutes, three to four times per week.
 Recommended heart rate levels during the activities should be between 60% and 80% of your maximum heart rate for improvement to occur.